 - Provide frequency regulation – ensure momentary balance at all times

 - Act in a neutral and non-discriminatory manner

 - Develop market solutions – ensure efficient development and utilisation of the power system

 - Make use of means based on market principles to the widest extent possible

 - Coordinate and monitor the dispositions of licensees and end-users

 - Distribute information of importance to the power market and the general quality of supply

-As the Norwegian regulatory authority, NVE controls and audits Statnett’s activities as TSO.
+As the Norwegian regulatory authority, NVE-RME controls and audits Statnett’s activities as TSO.

-NVE and Statnett have review meetings biannually.
-The meetings revolve around the license for system operation, system operation regulations, revenue cap regulations and license for foreign trade.
-NVE convenes the meetings and writes the minutes.
-The minutes are publicly available on NVE’s website.
+NVE-RME and Statnett have review meetings regarding licensing for system operation, system operation regulations, revenue cap regulations and licensing for foreign trade.
+The minutes are publicly available on this webpage.